Facebook

 The fever usually drops in 10 days, and swollen lymph glands and spleen heal in 4 weeks.
 Fatigue usually resolves within a few weeks, but may linger for 2 to 3 months.

-The initial symptoms of Mono feel very much like a typical viral illness.
+The initial symptoms of Mono feel very much like any typical viral illness.
 It is not necessary to contact us unless symptoms last longer than 10 days or your child develops the following:

 • Severe sore throat or swollen tonsils